-This piece by author Jeff Vandermeer has great thoughts about narratives and branding for global warning literature.
-I too have been pressured unfairly to use one certain genre (as VanderMeer describes).
+This piece by author Jeff Vandermeer has great thoughts about narratives and early branding for global warning literature.
 Another article by author James Bradley underlines that nature writing in fiction has a new kind of heterogeneity.
 Amitav Ghosh is concerned with the failure of the modern literary novel in dealing with climate change.
 In an interview with The Wire, he says that to have an individual genre like climate fiction separates the reality of climate change from us, while climate change is deeply integrated into our lives.
 Agree or disagree?
 It’s a subject that comes up often in our newsgroup, so feel free to join and discuss.
 We understand that taxonomy is difficult and that it may not always be an exact science.

 Eco-fiction and eco-critisim have been around now for nearly half a century, but from the beginning of time humans have told stories about climate, about our environment, and about human impact on environment.
 A wide world of authors and artists are talking about global warming in the language of imagination, speculation, warning, and hope–and we must listen.
 This site tries to escape hashtags and dig deeper into world of the eco-fiction.
 Without remaining open-minded in this conversation, we might as well pack it up and go home.

 The explanations above merely tap the surface of eco-fiction and climate themes within.
 There is a great piece in Slate Magazine, by John Luther Adams, who is a Pulitzer Prize (and Grammy) winning composer.
 He writes, in Making Music in the Anthropocene, that nature compels him to make art–in his case music: